 - Obesity: Excess body fat, especially visceral fat can lead to higher testosterone levels in both men and women.
 Adipose tissue contains enzymes that convert certain hormones into testosterone, resulting in elevated levels.

 - High-Intensity Exercise: Engaging in intense physical activity such as weightlifting or endurance training can temporarily increase testosterone levels.
-However, these levels typically return to normal after a period of rest.
+These levels typically return to normal after a period of rest.

 - Medications and Supplements: Some medications and supplements such as anabolic steroids or testosterone replacement therapy can lead to elevated testosterone levels.
 It’s crucial to use such substances under medical supervision and as prescribed.